kemalkochekov/RedisDurabilityDB/README.md

 # RedisDurabilityDB

-This project aims to provide a custom implementation of a caching layer (Cache) and a storage layer (DB) inspired by PostgreSQL and Redis.
-The implementation is written in the pkg package and follows the datasource.Datasource interface.
+This project aims to provide a custom implementation of a caching layer and a storage layer inspired by PostgreSQL and Redis.
+The implementation is written in the `pkg` package and follows the `datasource.Datasource` interface.

 ## Table of Contents
 - [Features](#features)